 DMARC Best Practices and Tools

-Due to the volume of DMARC reports that an email sender can receive and the lack of clarity provided within DMARC reports, fully implementing DMARC authentication can be difficult.
-These tools and best practices can help ensure your organisation optimises DMARC.
+Due to the volume of DMARC reports that an email sender can receive and the lack of clarity provided within DMARC reports, fully implementing DMARC authentication can be challenging.
+These tools and best practices can help ensure your organization optimizes DMARC.

-• Publish policies to your DNS record that clearly define your organisation’s practices for email authentication and document instructions for receiving mail servers about how to enforce those policies.
+• Publish policies to your DNS record that clearly define your organization’s practices for email authentication and document instructions for receiving mail servers about how to enforce those policies.

-• Additional data and insights beyond what’s included within DMARC reports help organisations identify email senders faster and more accurately.
-This helps speed up the implementation of DMARC authentication and reduces the risk of blocking legitimate email.
+• Additional data and insights beyond what’s included within DMARC reports help organizations identify email senders faster and more accurately.
+This helps speed up the implementation of DMARC authentication and reduces the risk of blocking legitimate emails.

-• Organisations can create a DMARC record in minutes and start gaining visibility through DMARC reports by enforcing a DMARC policy of “none”.
+• Organizations can create a DMARC record in minutes and start gaining visibility through DMARC reports by enforcing a DMARC policy of “none.”
+However, they should establish a clear timeline for moving to stricter policies.

-• By properly identifying all legitimate email senders—including third-party email service providers—and fixing any authentication issues, organisations should reach a high confidence level before enforcing a DMARC policy of “reject”.
+• After identifying all legitimate email senders—including third-party email service providers—and fixing any authentication issues, organizations should progress to quarantine policy before finally enforcing a DMARC policy of “reject.”

-DMARC implementation can be complicated, but it’s a critical protocol in securing your organisation’s email channels and mitigating fraudulent activity.
+DMARC implementation can be complicated, but it’s a critical protocol in securing your organization’s email channels and mitigating fraudulent activity.

 How to Create a DMARC Record